AngleProtocol/angle-docs/guides/veangle-guides/incentives.md

 # Earning ANGLE

+ANGLE tokens are issued every week and distributed to different stakeholders of the Angle ecosystem.

-To earn ANGLE distributed as part of the weekly emissions, users can deposit sanTokens, open long positions on the protocol with Perps, or deposit LP (liquidity providers) tokens.
+To take advantage of that, you can among other things [deposit sanTokens](https://app.angle.money/#/deposit), [open long positions](https://app.angle.money/#/perpetuals) on the protocol, or deposit LP (liquidity providers) tokens.

-You can find all the available pools in the [Earn page](https://app.angle.money/#/earn) of the App.
+You can find all the available pools and farms in the [Earn page](https://app.angle.money/#/earn) of the app.

-After staking your tokens, you will begin accumulating ANGLE tokens.
+After staking your tokens or taking any action that gives you the rights to these tokens (like opening a perpetual), you will begin automatically accumulating ANGLE tokens.

 ## Claiming ANGLE